abelardopardo/ontask_b/docs/Tutorial/Tasks/api_browse.rst

   - Post: Upload the table (only valid if the workflow has not table).

-  - Delete: Remove the table fro mthe workflow
+  - Delete: Remove the table from the workflow

   - Post: Replace the table by a new one (currently not working)